softindex/uikernel/docs/docs/form-interface.md

 string[] getValidationDependency(string[] fields)
 {% endhighlight %}

-Returns fields that need to be sent additionally to validate fields `field`.
-Such a method necessity is caused with the ability to create group validators.
+Return fields that need to be sent additionally to validate a field.
+This method is required for creating group validators.

 ----